A bus used for the Hajj from Dagestan in the 1990s and early 2000s in the village of Khushtada (Dagestan, Russia), 2024

 Islamic Port of Jeddah from the Central Fish Market (Saudi Arabia), 2023

-The restored Eastern Gate of Jeddah from which caravans left for Mecca (Saudi Arabia), 2023
+The restored Eastern Gate of Jeddah from which caravans left for Makkah (Saudi Arabia), 2023

-Apartment for pilgrims in Ar Rawabi neighbourhood, Mecca (Saudi Arabia), 2023
+Apartment for pilgrims in Ar Rawabi neighbourhood, Makkah (Saudi Arabia), 2023

-Entrance to a pilgrim hotel in the Kuday suburb of Mecca (Saudi Arabia), 2023
+Entrance to a pilgrim hotel in the Kuday suburb of Makkah (Saudi Arabia), 2023

-The Royal Clock Tower in Mecca (Saudi Arabia), 2023
+The Royal Clock Tower in Makkah (Saudi Arabia), 2023

-Pilgrims in Kuday, a suburb of Mecca (Saudi Arabia), 2023
+Pilgrims in Kuday, a suburb of Makkah (Saudi Arabia), 2023

 Alarm clock.
 Purchased in Istanbul (Turkey), 2022